StephanHCB/go-autumn-restclient-gobreaker/README.md

 Adds [sony/gobreaker](https://github.com/sony/gobreaker) as a wrapper for the rest client.

-## About go-autumn

-A collection of libraries for [enterprise microservices](https://github.com/StephanHCB/go-mailer-service/blob/master/README.md) in golang that
-- is heavily inspired by Spring Boot / Spring Cloud
-- is very opinionated
-- names modules by what they do
-- unlike Spring Boot avoids certain types of auto-magical behaviour
-- is not a library monolith, that is every part only depends on the api parts of the other components at most, and the api parts do not add any dependencies.

-Fall is my favourite season, so I'm calling it go-autumn.

 ## About go-autumn-restclient

 It's a rest client that also supports x-www-form-urlencoded.